max-talanov/1/AI_Neurotechnologies_bla_bla_bla_course/triz.md

 ## 40 principles of invention

+###Principle 1.
+Segmentation

+A. Divide an object into independent parts.

 ### Principle 5.
 Merging

 A - Bring closer together (or merge) identical or similar objects or